mnot/I-D/http-encryption-encoding/draft.md

 # The "Encryption" HTTP header field  {#encryption}

-The "Encryption" HTTP header field describes the ciphers that have been applied to a message payload.
+The "Encryption" HTTP header field describes the cipher(s) that have been applied to a message payload.

 ~~~